-- g.
+- 6. Close the new workbook HW04-5b HWID Fire & Police PivotTable Done. - g.
 Specific data may also be displayed using Slicers (filters). - 1.
 With the workbook HW04-5 HWID PivotTables Done open, make a copy of the Pivot worksheet and rename it Slicer-1. - 2.
 On the PivotTable Analyze tab, in the Filter group, click Insert Slicer.
 This displays the field names in a dialog box.

-- Click the Fire/Police check box and then click OK.
-A new tab called Slicer appears. - 4.
-On the Slicer tab, in the Slicer Styles group, select Light Green. - In the Slicer box, click Fire to display only the Fire data.
+3. Click the Fire/Police check box

+and then click OK.

+In the ribbon, a new tab called Slicer appears.

+- 4. On the Slicer tab, in the Slicer Styles group, select Light Green. - In the Slicer box, click Fire to display only the Fire data.
 The filter button now shows a red X. To remove the filter, click that button (DO NOT do that now).